- Worlds Council: www.schoolsdebate.com

 - Presentation is marked from a purely public speaking perspective: How did the debater actually deliver the speech?
 Was the tone correct?
 The rate of speech?
 The pitch?
 The pauses?
 The eye contact?
 The confidence?
 Etc. The presentation mark is between 24 and 32 with a score of, 24 being very weak and a mark of 32 being spectacular.

 - Content is also marked out of a possible 40 points.
 The content mark is scored as if the speech was submitted in essay form.
-It has everything to do with logic, preparation and analytic skill and has nothing to do with the presentation.
-A mark of 24 is indicative of very little success and the score is truly and unusually outstanding.
+It has everything to do with logic, preparation, and analytic skill and has nothing to do with the presentation.
+A mark of 24 is indicative of very little success and a score of 37 is truly and unusually outstanding.

 - Strategy is marked on 20 points with the range being between 12 and 16.
 Strategy refers to the success the debater has in clashing with the arguments of the opposing team.
 Has he/she thoroughly understood the presented arguments and have they responded effectively, logically and comprehensively in refutation.